Veritas Capital

-Veritas Capital Fund Management, L.L.C. is a New York–based private-equity firm founded in 1992 that invests in companies providing critical products and services, primarily technology-enabled products and services, to government and commercial customers worldwide.
+Veritas Capital Fund Management, L.L.C. is an American private-equity firm founded in 1992 that invests in companies providing critical products and services, primarily technology-enabled products and services, to government and commercial customers worldwide.
 The firm's first fund closed in 1998.
 They closed an eighth flagship fund in 2022; in all, Veritas has approximately $45 billion of assets under management.
 Veritas is led by Ramzi Musallam, the firm's Chief Executive Officer and Managing Partner.

 In June 2024, Veritas Capital ranked 46th in Private Equity International's PEI 300 ranking among the world's largest private equity firms.

 History

 Veritas Capital was founded in 1992 and raised its first fund in 1998.
-The firm invested exclusively in companies that support the government, government-influenced markets, and commercial customers, specifically in certain sectors, such as aerospace, defense, communications, education, energy, government services, healthcare, national security, and software.
+The firm invested exclusively in companies that support governments, government-influenced markets, and commercial customers, specifically in certain sectors, such as aerospace, defense, communications, education, energy, government services, healthcare, national security, and software.
 Since 1998, it has raised seven funds with a total value of over $14 billion.
 During this time, it originated and managed over 90 acquisitions.